-Subject to receiving the EAC and CEAA posting the Course Of Action Decisions as well as the receipt of all required permits and authorizations, mine construction could start in the fourth quarter of the current year.
-The company will proceed with the following activities:
+Subject to receiving the EAC and CEAA posting the Course Of Action Decisions as well as the receipt of all required permits and authorizations, mine construction will proceed with the following activities:

 - Prepare applications for permits and other authorizations and licenses; - Finalize our contracting strategy for Pre-production; - Tender Pre-Production Contracts (EPC); - Proceed with procurement including ordering long lead time items (i.e. HPGR, Ball Mills, etc); - Site Engineering Survey; and - Detailed Engineering and Design.